jsmeix/cups-backends/CONTRIBUTING.md

 # Make yourself understood

+Things are written in Bash, a language that can be used in various styles.
+The intent is to make it easier for everybody to understand the code and subsequently to contribute fixes and enhancements.

-Make yourself understood to enable others to fix and enhance your code contributions properly as needed.
+So make yourself understood to enable others to fix and enhance your code contributions properly as needed.

 From this overall idea the following coding hints are derived.